-Violence-Free Campus
+Violence-Free Campus and Workplace

-The university’s goal is to enhance the safety of all USC campuses, facilities, activities, and events so that students, faculty, staff, patients and visitors can work, learn and receive health care in an environment free from violence and threats.
-This policy defines prohibited conduct and outlines reporting responsibilities should a concern for safety arise.
+The University’s goal is to enhance the safety of all USC campuses, facilities, activities, and events and maintain an environment free from violence and threats.
+This policy defines prohibited conduct and outlines reporting responsibilities of USC Employees and students should a concern for safety arise.

 Prohibited Conduct

-USC strictly prohibits violence, threats of violence, and any other behavior that jeopardizes or harms the safety of any USC campus, facility, activity, or event, or that raises a reasonable concern for the safety or wellbeing of students, faculty, staff, patients or visitors at a university campus or related facility or during university-sponsored activities or events.
+USC strictly prohibits violence, threats of violence, and any other behavior that jeopardizes or harms the safety of any USC campus, facility, activity, or event, or that raises a reasonable concern for the safety or wellbeing of students, faculty, staff, patients or visitors at a University campus or related facility or during University-sponsored activities or events.

 Prohibited behavior includes, but is not limited to: